 Bottom Line: Congress should act to close the boyfriend loophole by passing the Protecting Domestic Violence and Stalking Victims Act/Zero Tolerance for Domestic Abusers Act (S.1539/H.R.
 3207).
-The bill from Senator Klobuchar (D-MN) and Representatives Dan Donovan (R-NY) and Debbie Dingell (D-MI) would close the loopholes in federal law that allow stalkers to buy and possess guns and allow domestic abusers to have guns simply because they are not married to their abusers.
+The bill from Senator Klobuchar (D-MN) and Representatives Dan Donovan (R-NY) and Debbie Dingell (D-MI) would close the loopholes in federal law that allow stalkers to buy and possess guns and allow domestic abusers to have guns simply because they are not married to their victims.

 - Though federal law generally prohibits gun possession by domestic abusers, this prohibition typically does not apply when the victim is a dating partner as opposed to a spouse.

 - This bill would save women’s lives by updating federal gun law to encompass abusive dating partners and by prohibiting convicted stalkers from buying or possessing guns.